springernature/frontend-playbook/javascript/house-style.md

 - A module which handles all analytics events.
 - A module which implements sticky header functionality.

+If you are exporting only one thing, use `export default`.
+If you are exporting more than one thing, use __only__ named exports.
+You should not export both default and named exports from the same module.

 Your module should expose an `init` method which is consumed by the entry point of your application:

 ```js